tinesoft/ngx-cookieconsent/README.md

 ## Usage

+Inject the `NgcCookieContentService` in your main component (i.e. `AppComponent`) to show the cookie consent popup after the component is loaded.
+You don't need to explicitly call its `init()` method (done automatically when the service's constructor gets called upon instantiation By Angular).

-Once the module is imported, you can use the `NgcCookieContentService` in your component (i.e. `AppComponent`) to subscribe to main events fired by Cookie Consent and do stuff like disabling cookies or other.
+Also, you can use the injected `NgcCookieContentService` to update the config (using `init()`), subscribe to events and do stuff like disabling cookies or other.

 Here is how it works: